JITHUMANOJ/Speech-App/README.md

 ## Overview

-This project is a picture based AAC (Augmentative and alternative communication) app that empowers children and adults with complex communication needs to express themselves.
+This project is a picture based AAC (Augmentative and alternative communication) application that empowers children and adults with complex communication needs to express themselves.
 The app contains a set of pictures and symbols which can be used to represent words with corresponding spoken phrases.

 ## Prerequisites